 Honestly, I can understand why all those people say you shouldn’t stay in Manila.
 The city isn’t clean, it’s polluted, and the prostitution is very present.
 But there are a few spots to see.
 Two days are enough, but you can stay three days.
 If you decide to go on vacation in the Philippines, I gotta admit Manila is not an indispensable stopoff.

 - Wanna go to the Philippines?
 Here are Philippines travel tips!
 Also, check the visa policy here.
 Most Western citizens can stay up to 30 days visa-free.
 Be careful when you go through customs, sometimes they ask for an onward ticket and in some cases they even ask your hotel reservation.
 Don’t be denied entry to the country!

 - Don’t go to the Philippines without a travel insurance!
 Here’s why you should buy travel insurance!

-- From the airport, I took a taxi to go to the city center.
+- Check the latest flight prices to go to the Philippines!
+From the airport, I took a taxi to go to the city center.
 There are two types of taxis.
 The yellow ones are the official ones, and the white ones are not illegal, but cheaper.
 It’s 300 pesos (5 euros) if you take a yellow taxi, and 180 pesos (3 euros) if you take a white taxi.
 At the airport, you’ll most likely take a yellow taxi.
 Don’t forget to ask the driver to turn the meter on!

 - I stayed at the Humble Hut Hostel, a nice hostel with a friendly staff located in Malate, a district with backpackers but also bars, casinos, etc…